exercism/ruby/SETUP.md

     gem install minitest

+If you would like color output, you can `require 'minitest/pride'` in the test file.

 In order to run the test, you can run the test file from the exercise directory.
 For example, if the test suite is called `hello_world_test.rb`, you can run the following command:

     ruby hello_world_test.rb